 I live in the mountains, so I keep my travel trailer in storage in town for a variety of reasons: 1) if there is a fire, I don’t want to tow it during evacuation; I have another vehicle to tow 2) I store it at an RV park, so when I want to stay in town for social outings, it’s quick to set up my home away from home 3) there aren’t any messy trees with sap and leaves and pine needles at the storage unit.
 The RV area is fenced, and monitored by the people who run the RV park.
-However, I feel better knowing I have a good lock on my coupler.
+However, I feel better knowing I have a good coupler lock.

 There are three locksmiths in my family.
 Each of them agree: if someone wants to break in or steal, they will find a way to do it.
 The key is to make them move on to the place that looks like it will be quicker and easier.
 With this in mind, the visual of security might be enough to make them move on.
-A good couple hook on your travel trailer is important and a wheel chock lock is also a good idea.
+A good coupler lock (see previous article) on your travel trailer is important and a wheel chock lock is also a good idea.
 I am not a person who lives in fear, otherwise I wouldn’t do many of the things I do.
 However, I do like to have a plan and play it safe.
 If you want to add an additional level of security to your set up, these wheel chock locks might be a good idea.

 RV locks are not of the highest quality.
 Another issue is, another person’s key might work on your door.
 RV door locks can also be a hassle.
 I learned about these keyless door locks from other people in camping facebook groups.
 They like not dealing with a key, and having a higher quality lock on the door.

 If you don’t want to purchase a different lock set up, it is recommended you have a locksmith re-key your original lock as soon as you purchase your RV.